 If your car or vehicle has been booted, pay your tickets to get the boot released.
 (See the information above under Pay a Ticket.)
 DC DMV will not accept a check as payment for the release of booted or towed vehicles.

-NOTE: DC DMV does not boot, tow, or impound vehicles.
+Note: DC DMV does not boot, tow, or impound vehicles.
 These are DC DPW functions.
-Therefore, for more details, visit DC DPW’s website, at the link below.
+For more details, please visit DC DPW’s website.